Summary

 5 Minute(s)

-Display slide 30 and introduce the What, So What, Now What strategy.
-Allow participants time to reflect on each statement.
+Display slide 30 and introduce the What?
+So What?
+Now What? strategy.
+Allow participants time to reflect on each prompt.
 Encourage participants to share out some of their responses.
-You might also have participants respond to “Now, what will you do to support students in preparing for the ACT?” on a sticky note which can be placed in a central location for all participants to view.
+You might also have participants respond to the question, “Now, what will you do to support students in preparing for the ACT?” on sticky notes, which can be placed in a central location for all participants to view.

-Display slide 31 and review the LEARN strategies.
-Give participants time to review the strategies covered in this session and to fill in their Instructional Strategy/Resource Note Sheet.
+Display slide 31 and review the LEARN strategies used during this session.
+Give participants time to reflect on these strategies and fill in their Instructional Strategy Note Sheet.

 Research Rationale